boardfish/dissertation/contents/4-implementation.md

 Developers sought to automate the process so that deployment might not consume as much time.
-Libraries such as [Puppeteer](https://github.com/puppeteer/puppeteer/) can be useful for such a purpose - previously, I have used Puppeteer to [create PDF forms of webpages repeatably](https://github.com/boardfish/CV/blob/ed664d0e87e4d0ec1d6afab8214a5753e033669e/topdf.js).
+Libraries such as [Puppeteer](https://github.com/puppeteer/puppeteer/) can be useful for such a purpose---previously, I have used Puppeteer to [create PDF forms of webpages repeatably](https://github.com/boardfish/CV/blob/ed664d0e87e4d0ec1d6afab8214a5753e033669e/topdf.js).

 I have documented checkout testing steps in Blacklight's README, with clear